SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ## Connect to SAP BTP CF Subaccount

-lick on the BTP Global Account Link and enter username and password
+click on the BTP Global Account Link and enter username and password

-> [!IMPORTANT]
-> XXX is your group number.
-Please replace in all occurences during the excercises

 Please connect via browser to the provided URL and use your credentials to log in.
 ![](./images/logon.btp.png)

 After successful logon you see SAP BTP Cockpit global account overview two different subaccounts:

-- AD263: this is the subaccount where SAP Cloud ALM and SAP BTP Alert Notification service is deployed
+- AD263: this is the subaccount where SAP Cloud ALM is deployed
 - AD263-XXX ***(replace XXX with your group number)***: this is the subaccount with the managed PaaS application used during the hands-on exercise

 ![](./images/002.png)